Skip to content

 Currently, there are few clinical trials which directly assess the effects of specific strains of probiotics on skin health.
 However, there are several clinically researched probiotic strains that may help by addressing some of the triggers for acne.

-Bifidobacterium lactis HN019 can help address gut-related triggers of acne by improving the health of the gut microbiome, reducing inflammation and occasional constipation.
+Bifidobacterium lactis HN019 can help address gut-related triggers of acne by helping to improve the health of the gut microbiome, reduce inflammation and manage occasional constipation.

 Health professionals can visit the Probiotics Database to learn more about Bifidobacterium lactis HN019.